 If you miss a quiz do not despair because only the 10 highest will factor into your grade.
-We will add your 10 top scores and the percentage you got correct will factor into your overall average.
-For example, if your 10 highest scores sum to 95, because there are 100 questions in 10 quizzes, your percentage will be 95%.
+We will average your 10 top scores and this average will factor into your overall score.
+For example, if your 10 highest scores average to 95%, your percentage will be 95%.